ryanjdew/odi-ikm-sql-to-marklogic/README.md

 * **ML_PASSWORD -** Password
 * **ML_COLLECTION -** Collection that incoming documents should be added to.
 * **XML_ROOT -** Name of the root XML element to use.
+* **RECORD_IDENTIFIER -** Defines the field used to group multiple rows into a single output JSON record to MarkLogic.
+In order to properly group the records, the source query must be ordered by the identifier defined here.
+__Note:__ When defined, the **FORMAT** option will be overridden to JSON for the output.
 * **Hierarchical Data**
   * **IS_HEIRARCHICAL -** YES/NO - Toggles logic used for hierarchical queries.
   * **IS_NOCYCLE -** YES/NO - Toggles use of _CONNECT BY_ or _CONNECT BY NOCYCLE_